The AI That Didn’t Take Your Job

 One of the more poetic ironies of this whole situation is that the roles most exposed to AI are also the ones best protected by creativity.

-A lawyer who uses GPT to summarize case law still needs to argue with nuance.
+A lawyer who uses GPT to summarize case law still needs to argue with nuance and double check their work thanks to hallucinations.
 A teacher who gets lesson ideas from a bot still needs to read a room full of squirmy, chaotic humans.
-A writer (hi, it’s me!) might use AI to brainstorm (I’ve tried this several times, but it just repeats similar ideas over and over again), but the final touch…the voice, the weirdness, the soul, that's still human territory.
+A writer (hi, it’s me!) might use AI to brainstorm (I’ve tried this several times, but it just repeats similar ideas over and over again and sort of makes up things that don’t help), but the final touch: the voice, the weirdness, the soul, that's still human territory.

 If anything, it seems more and more like AI is actually creating jobs.
 More electricians than ever are needed to fuel the rise of the machines, and people are even being trained to decode the machines as they talk to each other.